CloudWebManage/cwm-users-documentation/objectstorage/console.md

 ## Overview

-The CWM Object Storage Console provides a a simple and easy-to-use WebUI to make use of CWM Object Storage offerings.
+The CWM Object Storage Console provides a simple and easy-to-use WebUI to make use of CWM Object Storage offerings.
 With the help of this Console, a user can easily manage the MinIO instances according to the workload requirements.